H-0340

 Plain Language

-Every developer and deployer must plan, document, and implement a risk management policy and program governing its automated decision systems.
-The program must specify the principles, processes, and personnel used to identify, document, and mitigate known or foreseeable risks of algorithmic discrimination.
-It must be iterative with regular systematic reviews and updates over the system's lifecycle.
-Reasonableness is assessed considering: NIST AI RMF v1.0 (or a later version if the AG determines it is at least as stringent); the entity's size and complexity; the nature and scope of the system; and the sensitivity and volume of data processed.
+Every developer and deployer must plan, document, and implement a risk management policy and program governing their automated decision systems.
+The program must identify, document, and mitigate known or foreseeable risks of algorithmic discrimination, and must be iteratively reviewed and updated over the system's lifecycle.
+Reasonableness is assessed against the NIST AI RMF v1.0 (or a later version if the AG determines it is at least as stringent), the entity's size and complexity, the system's nature and scope, and data sensitivity and volume.
 A single program may cover multiple systems if sufficient.
-The NIST AI RMF reference provides a benchmark standard, though compliance is evaluated based on reasonableness rather than strict conformity.
+The NIST AI RMF reference functions as a reasonableness benchmark rather than a strict safe harbor.

 Statutory Text